wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 will often get better results by splitting complex tasks into smaller tasks and running them separately.
 This is because of how the context window of the LLM works.
-From [this paper][CONTEXT_WINDOW_PAPER] we can learn that LLMs have an attention span that isn't exactly what you'd expect from a machine. [#s](#context-window-curve) shows the attention span of a typical LLM.
+From [this paper][CONTEXT_WINDOW_PAPER] we can learn that LLMs have an attention span that isn't exactly what you'd expect from a machine.
+And although the models have been updated since the release of the paper, I still see this behavior in our production applications. [#s](#context-window-curve) shows the attention span of a typical LLM.
 Input that's at the start and end of a prompt is likely to get picked up better by the LLM than content in the middle of the prompt.

 ![Context window attention curve](context-window-curve.png)